 The village is also known for its lush surroundings thanks to its great wealth of water.

-Hence the name of the village, which comes from the Arabic “Cautzar”, which means “fountain of paradise” and which can still be seen in the Arab fountain from the 16th century in perfect condition.
+Hence the name of the village, which comes from the Arabic “Cautzar”, which means “fountain of paradise”.
+Visitirs can still see the Arab fountain from the 16th century in perfect condition.

 How to get there: https://goo.gl/maps/srchA8b8hpDmUVUHA